Browen Mary Lewis1

 Last Edited=14 Jun 2005

-Lt.-Col. Michael George Borwick was born on 27 March 1916.2 He is the son of Lt.-Col. Malcolm Borwick and Violet Georgina Middleton.2 He married Veronica June Harrison, daughter of Lt.-Col. John Fenwick Harrison and Hon.
+Lt.-Col. Michael George Borwick was born on 27 March 1916.2 He was the son of Lt.-Col. Malcolm Borwick and Violet Georgina Middleton.2 He married Veronica June Harrison, daughter of Lt.-Col. John Fenwick Harrison and Hon.
 Margaret Olive Edith Levy-Lawson, on 17 August 1946.2 He died on 20 April 1986 at age 70.2

-Lt.-Col. Michael George Borwick was educated at Harrow School, Harrow on the Hill, London, England.2 He fought in the Second World War, in the Middle East Commandos, where he was mentioned in despatches and became a POW.2 He was Lieutenant-Colonel of the Royal Scots Greys between 1954 and 1957.2 He held the office of County Councillor for Ayrshire in 1959.2 He held the office of Deputy Lieutenant (D.L.) of Ayrshire between 1960 and 1979.2 He was Joint Master Foxhounds, Eglinton between 1960 and 1986.2 He held the office of Vice-Lord-Lieutenant of Ayrshire between 1979 and 1986.2 He lived at Dalry, Ayrshire, Scotland.1
+He was educated at Harrow School, Harrow, London, EnglandG.2 He fought in the Second World War, in the Middle East Commandos, where he was mentioned in despatches and became a POW.2 He was Lieutenant-Colonel of the Royal Scots Greys between 1954 and 1957.2 He held the office of County Councillor for Ayrshire in 1959.2 He held the office of Deputy Lieutenant (D.L.) of Ayrshire between 1960 and 1979.2 He was Joint Master Foxhounds, Eglinton between 1960 and 1986.2 He held the office of Vice-Lord-Lieutenant of Ayrshire between 1979 and 1986.2 He lived at Dalry, Ayrshire, ScotlandG.1

 Children of Lt.-Col. Michael George Borwick and Veronica June Harrison